NetSupport DNA for Education - Features

-A full explanation and definition of each keyword is also given to help staff understand the potential risk to the student.
+A full explanation and definition of each keyword is also given to help staff understand the potential risk to the student, plus the new contextual intelligence-based Risk Index creates a numerical risk index for each event based on sophisticated contextual AI risk analysis.
+This allows staff to view high-risk events and vulnerable students with ease.
 Staff can also see the broader context of a student’s activity from a detailed summary of their internet and application use (which can also be controlled) that is available for any selected period of time.
 Age appropriate internet controls can also be added using the Profiles.
 In addition, vulnerable students can be flagged and tracked as an extra layer of support, and a 'history of concerns' is available for each student.

 Safeguarding needs to be proactive too and so NetSupport DNA enables Students to access online support resources – covering topics such as FGM, drug addiction, grooming and bullying – all from the NetSupport DNA safeguarding icon on their PC.
 Students can also report their concerns in confidence to a trusted member of staff via the Report a Concern option.
 Students share their problem by sending a message, screenshots or documents to a member of staff they trust, then NetSupport DNA will track the concern, any notes made, and even alert a Safeguarding Administrator if the intended member of staff has not responded within a certain amount of time.
 Concerns can be re-assigned to another Safeguarding Lead if for example the member of staff was on holiday.
 Teachers can also do the same in situations where they are verbally told of a student’s concern.
 They can now log the concern via the ‘Add concern’ button on the safeguarding navigation tab.Learn more about our Safeguarding tools